Russia slams key Ukrainian cities

 What each outlet emphasizes

-- BBC: Putin remains uncompromising on Ukraine, public discourse on war changing in Russia?
+- BBC: Putin remains uncompromising on Ukraine, but is public discourse on war changing in Russia?

 Read it at the source